 The project entails demolition of the existing bridge and construction of a new bridge at the same location.
 The new structure will include a wider sidewalk and bicycle lanes.
 The north and south ends of the incline will remain a three-lane roadway that terminates at a signalized intersection.
-The new bridge will consist of a pile supported reinforced concrete slab structure with a width of 51-feet 8-inches, an increase of 5-feet 8-inches over the existing structure.
+The new bridge will consist of a pile supported reinforced concrete slab structure with a width of 52-feet, an increase of 5-feet 8-inches over the existing structure.

 Replacement of the bridge with a new structure, built to current seismic standards, will correct deficiencies in the bridge and make it safe for vehicular, bicycle, and pedestrian use.